- How is breast cancer treated?

 Blood clots are another possible serious side effect.
 They usually form in the legs (called deep venous thrombosis or DVT), but sometimes a piece of clot may break off and end up blocking an artery in the lungs (pulmonary embolism or PE).
 Call your doctor or nurse right away if you develop pain, redness, or swelling in your lower leg (calf), shortness of breath, or chest pain because these can be symptoms of a DVT or PE.

 Rarely, tamoxifen has been associated with strokes in post-menopausal women so tell your doctor if you have severe headaches, confusion, or trouble speaking or moving.

 These drugs might also increase the risk of a heart attack.

 Depending on a woman's menopausal status, tamoxifen can have different effects on the bones.
 In pre-menopausal women, tamoxifen can cause some bone thinning, but in post-menopausal women it is often good for bone strength.
-The effects of toremifene on bones are less clear.

 The benefits of taking these drugs outweigh the risks for almost all women with hormone receptor-positive invasive breast cancer.

 Toremifene (Fareston®): Toremifene is a drug similar to tamoxifen.
 It is also a SERM and has similar side effects.
 It is only approved to treat metastatic breast cancer.
 This drug is not likely to work if tamoxifen has been used and stopped working.